FabriSilve/py-proj/README.md

 pylint .
 ```

+Failing rules can be checked from the official [Pylint documentation](https://pylint.pycqa.org/en/latest/user_guide/message-control.html).
+Search for the code connected to the failing rule and you will fine the reason of the failure and how to fix it.

 ## Setup unit testing

 Testing ensures your code is reliable and prevents bugs.
 By creating tests for every new function, you can catch errors early.